adicu/learn-webdev/curriculum/webdev_curriculum.md

 <a id="api-basics"></a>
 ## 2.1 API Basics

 At this point, our server can handle searches to our system, but it doesn't do anything with them (it just spits them back out).
 What we need next is to search Github for projects with the same keywords and return them to the client.
-To do this, we will use Github's [API](api), or Application Programmer Interface.
+To do this, we will use Github's [API][api], or Application Programmer Interface.

 This section will take a step aside from our Flask project to build a foundation of knowledge around APIs and how they are used.
 We will return to our app in [section 2.2](#the-github-search-api).

 <a id="rest-apis"></a>
 ### 2.1.1 REST APIs

 API's let us access external data in an easy, standardized way.
-In the webapp world, when we say API we usually mean [REST (or RESTful) API](rest-api), which can be effectively thought of as an API that is accessible at a series of URL addresses.
+In the webapp world, when we say API we usually mean [REST (or RESTful) API][rest-api], which can be effectively thought of as an API that is accessible at a series of URL addresses.
 An extremely simple example of a REST API is [placekitten.com](http://placekitten.com), an API that serves images of kitten.
 Here's how it works.
 If you point your browser to `http://placekitten.com/<width>/<height>`, it returns an picture of kittens with that width and height.
 If you go to `/g/<width>/<height>` the image will be grayscale.
 Go to these urls to see a very basic REST API in action.

 URL | Image
 ------|-----